tmielke/fuse-demos/Camel/Camel-WMQ-AMQ-XA-TX/README.md

 mvn clean install

-### PRE-REQUISITE CONFIGURATION FOR ServiceMix 4.4.1-fuse-03-06 and older
+### Pre-requisite configuration for ServiceMix 4.4.1-fuse-03-06 and older

 Skip this entire section if you are using JBoss Fuse 6.0 or later.